Before you rehome your cat, or take it to the shelter, consider the U.S. numbers:

 Before you start, it’s important to understand:

-Cats by nature are solitary creatures who have large territories; they are not pack animals like dogs.
+Cats by nature are solitary creatures who have large territories; they have not evolved with a social hierarchy.

 Cats have REALLY long-term memories.
 The first meeting of two cats can define how their life-long relationship goes; you often can’t “do-it-over” so it’s important to take precaution and do it right the first time!